Trichophyton mentagrophytes: Mating and meiosis

+Trichophyton mentagrophytes VII (TMVII)

+Trichophyton mentagrophytes type VII (TMVII, "TM seven") is an emerging sexually transmitted infection that causes genital tinea in humans.
+TMVII cases have been reported in men who have sex with men in France since 2021 and in the United States since 2024.
+Previously, infections had been reported in men who traveled to Southeast Asia for sex tourism and among Nigerian sex workers.
+As of 2026, there is evidence of ongoing transmission in Europe and cases have been reported in multiple United States cities, including an ongoing outbreak in the Twin Cities.

+TMVII causes ringworm (tinea) of the genitals, buttocks, face, trunk, and limbs.
+It is believed to be spread via skin-to-skin contact and contact with contaminated surfaces such as bedding.
+Treatment may require a prolonged course of oral antifungal medication such as terbinafine.

 Effect in mammals

 Trichophyton mentagrophytes is one of three common fungi which cause ringworm in companion animals and frequently isolated from dogs, cats, rabbits, guinea pigs and other rodents.

 It is the most common or one of the most common fungi that cause zoonotic skin disease (i.e., transmission of mycotic skin disease from species to species).

-While it is considered a zoophilic species, it is also the second-most commonly isolated fungus causing tinea infections in humans, and at least some genetic variants possess the potential of human-to-human transmission, e.g. Type VII and Type VIII.
+While it is considered a zoophilic species, it is also the second-most commonly isolated fungus causing tinea infections in humans, and at least some genetic variants possess the potential of human-to-human transmission, e.g. type VII.

-Since 2002 cases were reported in Nigerian sex workers, in 2021 in men who have sex with men in France and as of 2024 in New York City.
+Pathology

+Out of all species considered to be a part of the Trichophyton mentagrophytes complex, T. mentagrophytes causes the most severe form of symptoms in humans, including pustules, abscesses and ulceration, and induces a strong inflammatory response in the infected tissue.
+It causes infections mostly on the trunk, legs and arms (tinea corporis) or on the scalp (tinea capitis), where it mainly targets the keratinocytes of the epidermis.

+T. mentagrophytes induces robust cell death in keratinocytes, more so than the other species in the complex.
+It causes these effects through different components: necrosis mainly through its hyphae, and apoptosis through its supernatant.
+The apoptotic effect of the supernatant is attributed to SN-38, a compound best known as an active metabolite of irinotecan, a drug used in cancer treatment.

 Epidemiology

-Particular genetic variants of the fungus have distinct geographic ranges.
+Particular genetic variants of the fungus have distinct geographical ranges.

 For studies on the epidemiology of T. mentagrophytes, two molecular strain typing techniques are available.
 The first one is based upon amplification of nontranscribed spacer of ribosomal DNA, and the second one involves a comparison of internal transcribed spacer sequences within defined boundaries.